Clear Search

 Impact

 Women with breast cancer who are overweight or obese experience poorer outcomes compared to those of average weight, despite standard local and adjuvant therapy.
 Many women gain weight following a breast cancer diagnosis, which may increase the risk of recurrence and death.
-Studies suggest that weight loss may be associated with improved breast cancer survival outcomes and Dr. Stearns is focused on enhancing interventions for weight loss to better understand the biological processes involved.
-Dr. Stearns’ research is designed to assess weight loss approaches and how they affect breast cancer biomarkers.
+Studies suggest that weight loss may be associated with improved breast cancer survival outcomes and.
+Dr. Stearns’ research is designed to assess weight loss approaches and how they affect breast cancer biomarkers to better understand the biological processes involved.
 Her team has designed and tested the POWER-remote study to evaluate the effectiveness of a remote (telephone-based) dietary counseling program in overweight or obese women with early-stage breast cancer.
 Dr. Stearns is also investigating the association between insufficient sleep and increased BMI/obesity.
-Collectively, this research has the potential to reduce the risk of breast cancer or its recurrence and thus improve outcomes for patients.
+Collectively, this research has the potential to inform recommendations to reduce the risk of breast cancer or its recurrence and thus improve outcomes for patients.

 Progress Thus Far